lauriap/random-dungeons/documentation/implementation.md

 # Test classes

-A test class has been created for Dungeon.java.
-A test class will be added for Ruins.java during week 5.
+Test classes have been created for all the main classes.
+Please see the testing document for more information.

 ## Time and space complexity